Puella Magi Madoka Magica: Critical reception

 Awarding the series five stars out of five, Common Sense Media wrote that the "animation style is full of fluid motion and attention to detail that makes it a uniquely pleasurable experience to watch" and "the main characters [are] well developed and its hard not to get attached to them as the story progresses".
-Reviewers highly praised the series' darker approach to the popular magical girl subgenre in Japanese anime and manga.
+Reviewers highly praised the series' darker approach to the magical girl subgenre.
 In its review of the series, the staff at Japanator said this trope "added a level of depth and complexity to the genre that we haven't ever seen, and I don't think we will see again ... [a]dding on that dressing gave the show a more perverse and cruel feeling to it, making it all the more compelling to watch".
 Liz Ohanesian of LA Weekly attributed the series' popularity with older, male audiences—an otherwise unusual demographic to the genre—to the genre deconstruction of Puella Magi Madoka Magica.
-She also commented on the series' cultural impact, writing that in Japan and the US there has been incredible fan interest for the series.
+She also commented on the series' cultural impact, writing that there was incredible fan interest for the series in Japan and the US.
 She credited the all-star crew including writer Urobuchi, director Shinbo, and the Shaft animation studio as "hitmakers" and described the anime as "a series designed for acclaim".
 TechnologyTells Jenni Lada wrote that the show's external appearance belied its true "darker and more twisted" essence.
 She recommended viewers watch at least three episodes to discover the series' true nature.

 According to Sara Cleto and Erin Bah, the subversion of the magical girl genre "draw[s] attention to the question of narrative power"—particularly in the use of alternative timelines—as the characters fight for their survival.
-Production I.G's Katsuyuki Motohiro watched Puella Magi Madoka Magica after hearing opinions that it exceeded Neon Genesis Evangelion.
+Production I.G's Katsuyuki Motohiro watched the series after hearing opinions that it exceeded Neon Genesis Evangelion.
 Upon viewing the series, he was "amazed that there was a person who could write such a work" and began analyzing Urobuchi's other works; he was motivated to ask Urobuchi to write the crime thriller Psycho-Pass.
 In issue 103 of Neo, journalist Matt Kamen wrote, "With its daring approach to a dated genre, Puella Magi Madoka Magica essentially does for magical girls what Neon Genesis Evangelion did for giant robots".
 Writing for Kotaku, critic Richard Eisenbeis hailed the series as "one of the best anime" and wrote, "It deconstructs the magical girl genre and builds an emotional narrative filled with memorable characters".
 Joshua Greenberg of The Daily Bruin described it as "a creepy, deconstructionist take on the [magical girl] genre."